yihui/en/vitae/index.md

 Sept 2003 - Now

-I've made and been maintaining web pages for:
+I have made and been maintaining web pages for:

 - [The School of Statistics](http://stat.ruc.edu.cn/), Renmin University of China (Sept 2003 - Jun 2009)
 - [The Center for Applied Statistics](http://www.applstats.org/), Renmin University of China (Apr 2004 - Jun 2009)
 - The Center for Risk Management and Actuarial Studies (Jun 2004 - Apr 2006); Data Mining Center of Renmin University of China (Jul 2004 - Apr 2006), etc
 - The "Great Expectation Society", a student society in Renmin University (Mar 2005 - Jul 2006)

-I've built and been hosting this web forum:
+I have built and been hosting this web forum:

 - "[Capital of Statistics](http://cos.name/)" for web discussion of statistics (both [Chinese](http://cos.name/) and [English](http://cos.name/en/)) (May 2006 - now)

-I've been working in these web studios:
+I have been working in these web studios:

 - The English web studio of Renmin University of China (for the construction of English website of the university) (Sept 2006 - Jun 2009)
 - The web club of the School of Statistics (as the founder & leader) (Apr 2006 - 2008)